LSU Tigers football: Early history (1893–1954)

 Dr. Charles E. Coates, a chemistry professor at the university known for his work on sugar, and former football player at Johns Hopkins, assembled a group of students to create the school's first team.
-Coates' plan for a football team dated back to autumn of the previous year, when he assembled a team and held one or two scrimmages before shelving the idea for the following autumn.
+Coates' plan for a football team dates back to the autumn of the previous year, when he assembled a team and held one or two scrimmages before shelving the idea for the following autumn.
 The team wore makeshift uniforms with purple and gold ribbons for its first game, a 34–0 loss to Tulane and the only game played by LSU that year.
 The game was played in front of a crowd of 1,500 at Crescent City Base Ball Park in New Orleans.
 The game sparked a rivalry between the schools that lasted well into the 20th century.
 Future Louisiana governor Ruffin G. Pleasant was the quarterback and captain of the LSU team.
 According to legend, purple and gold were chosen because they were Mardi Gras colors, and the green was sold out.
 The game was the only one Coates ever coached, and the only football game Pleasant played in.
 Pleasant was later inducted into the LSU Athletic Hall of Fame.

 LSU achieved its first victory by beating Natchez Athletic Club 26–0 in 1894.
 Samuel Marmaduke Dinwidie Clark has the honor of scoring the very first touchdown in LSU history.
 The first football game played on the LSU campus was at State Field on December 3, 1894, a loss against Mississippi.
 LSU's only touchdown in that game was scored by the head coach, Albert Simmonds.
 This was the first year of play for William S. Slaughter who lettered as an end for 5 years (1894, 1895, 1896, 1897, 1898).
 Slaughter was LSU's first five time football letterman.
 By 1895, LSU had its first win in Baton Rouge.
 In 1896 LSU hired Allen Jeardeau of Platteville, Wisconsin.
 LSU went undefeated, winning the school's first conference championship in the school's first year as a member of the Southern Intercollegiate Athletic Association (SIAA), the first southern athletics. conference.
 Tulane was forced to forfeit for its attempt to play Hall of Fame Penn back George H. Brooke.
 This was the first team to be called the "Tigers."
 The mascot was reputed to be named after the “Fighting Tigers,” the name of the 9th Louisiana Infantry in the Civil War.
 Coach Jeardeau returned for his second but final year at LSU in 1897 for two games in Baton Rouge.
 A yellow fever outbreak throughout the South caused the postponement of LSU's classes starting, and the football season being cut back to only two games.